Skip to main content

 • Be applying for a loan of between £1,000 and £100,000.

-Private sector landlords are not eligible for the SME Loan.
+Private sector landlords are not eligible for the SME Loan Scheme.
 If you are a private sector landlord, please contact Home Energy Scotland team on 0808 808 2282 for information on schemes available for the private rented sector.

 • To apply for funding from the SME Loan Scheme, you need a report from Business Energy Scotland that recommends the energy efficient systems, equipment and/or building fabric improvements that you would like to use the funding to install.